f-a-r-a-z/findahaiku/README.md

 - No extra spaces (e.g. "Hello&nbsp;&nbsp;&nbsp;&nbsp;world" is invalid)
 - No lone punctuation (e.g. "Hi , how are you" is invalid)
 - Spaces after punctuation (e.g. "Hello, I'm good.
 How are you?" is valid)
-- Valid spelling (e.g. "Gud mornin" is invalid)
+- All words are in the dictionary (e.g. "Gud mornin" is invalid)

 # Setting Up for Development/Testing
 These are instructions for setting up the development environment.